The 1878 Fireburn uprising in the Danish West Indies

 Denmark, which at the time included Norway, had colonised three islands in the West Indies by 1733, namely, St. Thomas, St. John and St. Croix.
 St. Croix was the most suited to sugar production as it was relatively flat, although there was also some production of sugar, tobacco and cotton on St. John.
 Labour at the sugar plantations was based on the slave trade involving African people being bought on the West coast of Africa (from the Danish Gold Coast, what is now part of Ghana), and transported across the Atlantic.
 It is estimated that around 100,000 people were transported in this way in Danish and Norwegian ships.

 In 1792, Denmark passed a law setting out that the transatlantic slave trade was illegal, although it was not due to come into force until 1803.
-The 10 year period between the passing of the law and it coming into force saw an increase in the numbers of people enslaved and transported.
+The ten-year period between the passing of the law and it coming into force saw an increase in the numbers of people enslaved and transported.
 Even after this date, slaves could still be bought and sold on the islands themselves.

 Abolishing slavery